-The VO$_2$ deposition was performed with pulsed laser deposition (PLD) method from a V$_2$O$_5$ target in an O$_2$ atmosphere at a pressure of 6.6~mTorr, within a thermal budget not exceeding 430~°C (Fig.~\ref{fig:Tprofile} in Supplementary Information).
+The VO$_2$ deposition was performed with pulsed laser deposition (PLD) from a V$_2$O$_5$ target in an O$_2$ atmosphere at a pressure of 6.6~mTorr, within a thermal budget not exceeding 430~°C (Supporting Information).
 The film was subsequently patterned by laser lithography and etched by ion beam etching (IBE) into nanosheet devices defining an active area of $6~\text{\textmu m}^2$.
 Ti/Pt contacts were then patterned on top by laser lithography, metal evaporation, and lift-off.
-A scanning electron microscopy (SEM) picture of the VO$_2$ device is reported in Fig.~\ref{fig:Figure_1}d.
-The active area of the nanosheet is surrounded by a thinner VO$_2$ layer (residual layer), whose purpose is to enforce resilience against structural modifications induced by high electric fields (commonly referred to as electroforming~\cite{conti2026electroforming}).
-Fig.~\ref{fig:Figure_1}e reports the line profile of a device surface acquired from an atomic force microscopy (AFM) topography map.
+A scanning electron microscopy (SEM) picture of a VO$_2$ device is reported in Fig.~\ref{fig:Figure_1}d.
+The active area of the nanosheet is surrounded by a thinner VO$_2$ residual layer to enforce resilience against structural modifications induced by high electric fields~\cite{conti2026electroforming}.
+Fig.~\ref{fig:Figure_1}e reports the line profile of a device channel acquired from an atomic force microscopy (AFM) topography map.
 The active area is 60~nm thick, while the surrounding residual layer has an average thickness of 30~nm.
 Notably, the thickness of the pristine PLD-VO$_2$ film was 100~nm and was subsequently reduced to 60~nm by IBE.
-This process ensured the growth of a dense yet thin film with large columnar grains, minimizing the risk of voids formation between grains in the channel~\cite{varini2025pulsed} while allowing to operate the device at current levels below 30~$\text{\textmu A}$.
+This process produced a dense, thin film with large columnar grains, minimizing the risk of void formation in the channel~\cite{varini2025pulsed} while enabling device operation at currents below 30~$\text{\textmu A}$.
 A zoomed BF TEM image of the nanosheet active area, a STEM-EDX map and a selective area electron diffraction (SAED) pattern with its acquisition area are reported in Fig.~\ref{fig:Figure_1}f.
 The BF TEM analysis shows a structurally homogeneous VO$_2$ layer, with no significant rough regions observed on the top surface following thinning of the film.
 The VO$_2$ grains are columnar, with lateral dimensions ranging from 50~nm to 100~nm.
 The STEM-EDX map highlights the presence of an oxygen gradient extending from the interface with SiO$_2$.
 Nonetheless, analysis of the SAED patterns indicates that the structure is consistent with the VO$_2$ M1 phase, owning to the precise stoichiometry control and parameters flexibility provided by the PLD technique.
 An example of a pattern indexed along the [111] zone axis is included in the figure.
 The detailed fabrication process of the VO$_2$ devices, including the ordered IBE steps is reported in Methods.